Who can apply for disability benefits under Special Rules for Terminal Illness

 DD1 9FY

-Applications to become an appointee cannot be made online.
+Applications to become an appointee online can currently only be made for Pension Age Disability Payment.

 If someone has the legal right to act for you